tmpfs/ttycolor/README.md

 The module supports argument parsing with the modes `always`, `auto` and `never`.
 Argument parsing is built in to the module to prevent repeating the option parsing logic for multiple command line programs.
 All you need to do is document the option(s) in your program's help or documentation.

+Note that this behaviour is enabled by default so that you may enable highlighting  before options are parsed so that whichever module is used for option parsing it will respect highlighting provided `defaults()` is invoked prior to parsing arguments and that the module uses the `console` methods to print errors.

-Note that by default the module will use `auto` behaviour.
+By default the module will use `auto` behaviour.

 #### Defaults